 Reasons for High LGBT Addiction Rates

-There is no denying the fact that the LGBT population suffers with drug addiction.
+There is no denying the fact that the LGBT population suffers from drug addiction.
 What is not as clear, however, is why the community is impacted by such high rates of drug and alcohol abuse.
 Some of the many reasons for this may include:

 - An option for escaping a reality that is not often kind.

 - Way to ease any guilt associated with living an LGBT life.